permits.llc

 TL;DR

-- Watch garage, service-upgrade, solar, and generator permits — they flag EV-ready homeowners.
+• Watch garage, service-upgrade, solar, and generator permits; they flag EV-ready homes.

 EV-charger installers usually compete for homeowners already shopping for a charger.
 A deadline changes the calculus.
-The federal tax credit for a home EV charger — 30 percent of the cost, up to $1,000 — is scheduled to end June 30, 2026, and Massachusetts utility rebates run through year-end.
-That turns a routine purchase into a time-sensitive one, and it turns the permit data into a list of homeowners who should act before the incentive lapses.
+The federal tax credit for a home EV charger, 30 percent of the cost up to $1,000, ends June 30, 2026, and the charger has to be operational by that date, not just bought.
+That turns a routine purchase into a time-sensitive one, and it turns the permit data into a list of homeowners who should act before the credit lapses.

 A permit is a signal about the homeowner, not the contractor who pulled it.
-When someone in Lexington builds a garage, upgrades an electrical service, or installs solar, they are building an EV-ready home — often without having scheduled the charger yet.
-With a hard deadline approaching, the installer who reaches them now, while the incentive still applies, has a genuinely useful reason to make contact, not just a sales pitch.
+When someone in Greenfield builds a garage, upgrades an electrical service, or installs solar, they are building an EV-ready home, often without having scheduled the charger yet.
+With a hard deadline approaching and a real eligibility map underneath it, the installer who reaches the right homes now has a genuinely useful reason to make contact, not just a sales pitch.

 What the 2026 incentive deadline means for EV installers

-The deadline means EV-charger demand is being pulled forward into a narrow window, and the homeowners most likely to act are the ones already making their homes EV-ready.
-It is a time-limited opportunity that rewards speed and targeting.
+The deadline pulls EV-charger demand forward into a narrow window, and the homeowners most likely to act are the ones already making their homes EV-ready in an area where the credit still applies.

-The permit data is what makes it targeted rather than a blast.
-A garage build or an electrical service upgrade flags a home that is ready for a charger — the right audience for a deadline-driven offer.
+The permit data is what makes the outreach targeted rather than a blast.
+A garage build or an electrical service upgrade flags a home that is ready for a charger; the census tract tells you which incentive to lead with.

 The permit signals that flag EV-ready homeowners